English Ragi Roti (1 Piece) and Chutney (1 Tablespoon)

 Stay Hydrated

-Drink plenty of water before and during your meal to help with digestion and potentially lessen blood sugar spikes.
+Drink plenty of water before and during your meal, which may help moderate blood sugar levels.

 Mindful Eating